kevinmcdermott062/bio812/README.md

     * Anytime you want to ensure you have a back-up of the versions of your code/work and when you want to have multiple people collaborating on a project.

 ### 2. What kind of files/info should be saved in a Git repository?
-What types of files/info
-### should not be included in a Git repo?
+What types of files/infoshould not be included in a Git repo?
     * A Git repo is really useful to store code for coding projects.
 Data and any username/pw should never be stored in a Git repo as the repo is public.